2 Samuel 18:19–33 . . . Bible Study Summary with Videos and Questions

 As it turned out, Ahimaaz wanted to be the first to tell David the news of his victory because messengers often received a reward for bringing good news.
 So he took a more direct route — the way of the plain of the Jordan — and outran the Cushite.
 But he told David only the good news, allowing the Cushite to bring the crucial news that Absalom had been slain; no details were mentioned.
 That was anything but "good news" to David.

 Let's take this sensitive account into perspective.
 It was all over.
-Ahithophel, the well-known and respected counselor and advisor (highlighted in Week 54's summary, knew that if David were to be killed, all opposition to Absalom would be crushed.
+Ahithophel, the well-known and respected counselor and advisor (highlighted in our summary of 2 Sam.
+17:1–29, knew that if David were to be killed, all opposition to Absalom would be crushed.
 It works the same way in reverse.
 Here, many of Absalom's men were killed and his army suffered a massive defeat.
 But when Absalom himself died, the revolution itself died.
 And so it was that Absalom's forces fled the battle scene, heading toward their tents.
 Indeed, the battle had ended well!
 David's army had won!
 It was a great day of victory.
 At least it should have been.

 It all started with the defeat of Absalom's army (18:6–8), followed by the death of Absalom (18:14–15).
 Now, in v.
 19, Ahimaaz begs Joab to be the one who'll carry the “good news” to David.
 Joab knew that it wouldn't be “good news” for the king to hear, though it would have been for everyone else.
 For this reason, Joab forbade Ahimaaz to run to Mahanaim to speak with David.
 Instead, he sent a Cushite to run the message to the king.
 However, Ahimaaz persisted and Joab reluctantly let him be the second man to run to David with the news.
 Highly motivated (having been a good runner who'd chosen a faster route), Ahimaaz managed to arrive at Mahanaim before the Cushite.
 No matter, between the two message runners, David learned that his son Absalom has been killed.
 His grief was great indeed.